ArthurGareginyan/all-meta-tags/README.md

 * Meta tag with name="designer".
 * Meta tag with name="contact".
 * Meta tag with name="copyright".
-* Meta tag with name="description" (Global and only for home page).
+* Meta tag with name="description" (Global, only for Static Home Page and only for Blog Page).
+* Meta tag with name="keywords" (Global, only for Static Home Page and only for Blog Page).
 * Ready for translation (.pot file included).
 * Added Russian translation.